What is Biodiversity? Types, Importance, and Restoring Biodiversity

 • Controlled anthropogenic practices

-• We can reduce our impact on the environment by conserving energy, recycling, and reducing our consumption of natural resources.
+• We can reduce our environmental impact by conserving energy, recycling, and reducing our consumption of natural resources.

 • Practice insitu and exsitu methods for species conservation.
-We can protect and restore habitat by planting trees, creating nature reserves, and restoring degraded habitats, for example.
+We can protect and restore habitat by planting trees, creating nature reserves, and restoring degraded habitats.

-• We can control pollution and climate change by reducing emissions from factories and automobiles and by planting trees.
+• We can control pollution and climate change by reducing factory and automobile emissions and planting trees.

 • Prevention of poaching activities

-• Well developed medical facilities ensured to different specie
+• Well-developed medical facilities ensured that different species

 • Promoting Green Economy Initiatives